 We’ve listed six of the most important areas to consider and break down why they’re important for you.

 It is so easy to find reviews and testimonials these days.
 Do your research and look for the dependability and reliability that your company, clients, and customers deserve.
 Look for good and bad reviews.
 Sometimes a bad review can show you how the company deals with problems.
 Do they ignore outages and issues?
 When they respond to negative reviews, is it hostile and condescending or helpful and informative?

 It’s important to know what kind of hardware you’ll be using.
-Our company, for instance, always uses solid-state drives (SSDs).
+Our company, for instance, always uses solid-state NVMe drives (NVMe SSDs).
 This means it has faster read/write speeds.
-More uptime, faster delivery, and more stability are some of the other reasons why an SSD is preferable over a traditional hard drive.
+More uptime, faster delivery, and more stability are some of the other reasons why an NVMe SSD is preferable over a traditional hard drive.

 Another thing to consider is whether they offer a dedicated server (a physical box for your use) and/or cloud servers.
 A single server provides great performance with rock solid reliability.
 Cloud servers provide built-in redundancy, and your package choices will determine the resource allocation of your server.
 The best VPS providers will give you both options to choose from.

 A new company (one with less than three years’ experience) is a risky choice when it comes to your server.
 You want a company with a proven track record for service, support, and function.

 You may have a preference for particular software.
 The VPS provider should use reliable and stable software in their virtual servers.

 You want solid technical support options with reliable turnaround times.
 Is it easy to find tech support through the website?
 If not, is there a contact form or instructions available?